krishnanand654/CRUD-program/README.md

 Most applications have some form of CRUD functionality.
 In fact, every programmer has had to deal with CRUD at some point.
 Not to mention, a CRUD application is one that utilizes forms to retrieve and return data from a database.

-File named `data.txt` will act as database for the program.
+File named `data.txt` will act as database for this program.

 # **File Handling**